CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 ### **Summary of observations from the exploratory data analysis**

-- Most of the customers are from France.
-Spain has the lowest churn rate, compared to France and Germany.
+- Most of the customers are from France comparing to Spain and Germany, while Spain has the lower churn rate comparing to France and Germany.
-- Most customers have credit cards
+- Most of the customers have credit cards.
-- Some customers are both over the age of 60 and have credit scores below 400.
-However, they can't be considered as outliers
+- There are customers whose age and credit score are above 60 and below 400, respectively, but they can't be considered as outliers.
-- Very few customers have more than two bank products
+- Very few customers have more than two of the bank's products.
-- Inactive customers have a higher churn rate
+- Customers who aren't active have a higher churn rate.
-- Gender and tenure years have little impact on a customer's decision to close a bank account
+- Gender and tenure years don't seem to have an impact on customer's decision to close the bank account.

 ### **Step 4: Perform model training and tracking (Ctrl + Enter or Press Run cell icon next to the cell)**